Debut memoir now available!

 “Pelissero makes you root for the Bessemer Speedboys by weaving their challenges and eventual triumphs against the backdrop of crises that included JFK's assassination, fears of nuclear conflict, the escalation of the Vietnam War, and even the cultural paradigm shift created by the Beatles.
 Bring One Home is a trip back in time worth taking.”

-— Bob Glauber, 30-year NFL columnist at New York Newsday and author of Guts & Genius and The Forgotten First
+— Bob Glauber, 30-year NFL columnist at New York Newsday, author of Guts & Genius and The Forgotten First

 — J. A. Fiorelli, author of The Renewal